 Luggage: What happens with my stuff?

 Among the things that impressed me the most about the Cruce Andino was how well organized they are.
-They will tag your luggage in the morning and will give it back to you when they drop you off at/near your accommodation.
-An entirely hands-off experience!
+They’ll tag your check-through luggage in the morning and give it back to you when they drop you off at or near your accommodation in the afternoon.

 Make sure to bring any valuables with you.
 For me, that meant lugging around my two laptops.
-However, since so much of the journey involves enjoying the views from the bus or boat, it wasn’t as big of an issue as I thought it would be.
+However, since much of the journey involves enjoying the views from the bus or boat from a seat, it wasn’t as big of an issue as I thought it would be.

 How physically fit do I need to be?

 The Cruce Andino is a low-impact tour.
 The most walking you’ll do is to the Petrohue Falls, which is a less than 10-minute walk each way over a nearly flat dirt trail.

 While you don’t need to be very physically fit to take this tour, you do need to be able to climb up and downstairs to get on and off the buses and boats.

 There are a lot of transportation changes during this tour, and I noticed some older passengers struggled with them.

 How much cash do I need for the tour?